 - Organization brochures or printed materials

 Grant Proposal Submission Instructions:

-- The cover letter and Grant Proposal Form should be sent electronically and must be received no later than January 23, 2022, at 5:00 p.m.
-Send documents to
+- The cover letter and Grant Proposal Form should be sent electronically and must be received no later than the last business day in January.
+Send documents to Outreach@stmichaelsbristolri.org

 - All submissions must use the Grant Proposal Form.
 The maximum length of a proposal is five pages.

 - Provide only one copy of additional required documents or optional documents.
 Documents may be submitted electronically to Outreach@stmichaelsbristolri.org or delivered to:

 Community Outreach Grants Committee